 Step 4: When the download is complete, click on "Fix Now" to begin fixing the device immediately.
 The device will restart when the process is complete.
 You can now check if the group messaging feature is working.

-You may be able to easily and quickly fix this iPhone group messaging not working by simply restarting the Message app.
-Restarting the Message app can refresh the app and eliminate some glitches in it.
+You can easily and quickly fix this iPhone group messaging not working by simply restarting the Message app.
+Restarting can help to refresh the app and eliminate some glitches in it.

 For iPhone 8 and earlier, simply tap on the Home button twice and swipe the Message app upwards to close it.